GannettDigital/api-docs/source/includes/_google_analytics.md

 #### Pages by Page View

 Dimension: Page Path, the url of each page that was viewed
+Dimension2: Page Title, the title of the page that was viewed

 | Metric | Description |
 |---|---|